Route handling and data fetching in JSS apps

 https://site-1-hostname/ https://site-1-hostname/about https://site-1-hostname/products https://site-1-hostname/products/product-x https://site-1-hostname/products/product-y https://site-1-hostname/products/product-y https://site-2-hostname/ https://site-3-hostname/

 JSS apps are expected to fully support Sitecore URL mapping.

-Using custom routing might require implementing the same custom routing on the Sitecore back end to allow editing the custom routed site.
+Using custom routing might require implementing the same custom routing on the Sitecore back end to allow editing of the custom-routed site.
 When possible, try to use hierarchical routes.